scottjodoin/compo-3040-a2/README.md

 ### Why is my resume not showing up?

 Your resume could be not showing for a couple reasons.
 Did you forget to push your index.md file or _config.yml file?
-If you just pushed your code, try waiting a little bit: GitHub pages can take up to 20 minutes to deploy.
+If you just pushed your code, try waiting a little bit; GitHub pages can take up to 20 minutes to deploy.
 You can view the deployment progress by following the **github-pages** under the Environments section on your respository's main page.